SamyakMilind/Term-Deposit-Sale/README.md

 This Project deals with a dataset containing previous year's term deposit sales.
-Based on this dataset, I aimed to find the best usable Machine Learning Algorithm that can be used to find whether a person will subscribe to the upcoming Term Desposit Sale.
+Based on this dataset, I aimed to find the best usable Machine Learning Algorithm that can be used to find whether a person will subscribe to the upcoming Term Deposit Sale.
 Before implementation of ML models/algorithms, I had to analyze and clean the data.
 I have performed Univariate and Bivariate analysis to both numerical and categorical columns present in the dataset.
 Removal of unnecessary column, One hot encoding and basic preprocessing steps were completed.